I'm Starving: Why Should I Do Charity? 37: Out of Control (1)

 Su Yuqing fiddled with an old radio, trying to gather more information from the outside world.
 "The current problem is how to prove your system has nothing to do with aliens."
 0

-【Ultimate Mission Notification】 0
+【Ultimate Task Notification】 0

 【Get 1,000 people to sincerely pray for you within 72 hours】 0